-Strategic Plan Summary
+Strategic Plan 2017-2022 Summary

 The Los Angeles County Arboretum & Botanic Garden cultivates our natural, horticultural, and historic resources for learning, enjoyment and inspiration.

 The need for a flourishing Arboretum is greater than ever.
 Home gardeners and landscape professionals enthusiastically embrace environmental stewardship and look to us for inspiration and committed leadership.
 An expanding digital world makes direct experiences of the sights, sounds and scents of the natural world ever more essential.
-The singular historical resources that have long distinguished the Arboretum will attract strong community commitment to improved care and increased educational programming.
+The singular historical resources that have long distinguished the Arboretum attract strong community commitment to improved stewardship and increased educational programming.

 I. The Arboretum Visitor Experience

 Enhance the Arboretum experience through new wayfinding tools, interpretation programs focused on both plants and history, and updated hospitality facilities and services.

 A. Renovate the visitor complex to celebrate our mid-20th century architecture and greatly enhance the visitor experience.

 B. Develop transportation options that allow visitors of all levels of mobility to comfortably visit and explore the landscape.

 C. Secure additional parking or increase capacity of existing parking to serve the public more effectively and accommodate increased visitation.